hbowie/practopians/content/core/About the Principles and Values.md

 Nowhere do we restrict this interest to any particular part of the world and so, by implication, and with conscious intent, our perspective is a global one.

 While none of our principles and values explicitly state a concern for other species on our planet, our humanistic perspective is not intended to imply any disregard for the condition of other life forms on our planet nor, indeed, for the web of life of which humanity is only a part.
-In fact, we believe that humans would be rather foolish to think that our happiness, if not our very survival, hinges on our ability to harmoniously coexist with the many other species with which we share our planet.
+In fact, we believe that humans would be rather foolish if we did not think that our happiness, and perhaps even our very survival, hinges on our ability to harmoniously coexist with the many other species with which we share this world.

 [humanism]:	  ../tags/humanism.html
 [mission]:    mission.html